SimoneVeitch/furry-fave/README.md

 If the issue persists please get in touch with me so I can troubleshoot and fix any issue there might be.

+Please note:
+* Once a dog has received more likes than the current leading puppy, you will need to refresh the browser tab to see this dog in the Leader section.
+* Once you have submitted a dog it will take a few moments before the like functionality works for that dog.
+If you have issues liking a dog you have submitted, wait a couple of minutes, refresh the page and try again.

+## Getting started

+Please use Chrome as our browser for the best experience.

+The app has only been tested on Chrome and Safari, which are the most commonly used browser in Australia (source: https://gs.statcounter.com/browser-market-share/all/australia).

 ## Web application features and functionality

 The web application has seven sections, each with its own key features and functionality.